mward95/Oculus_Prime/README.md

 - First what was built manually was layers and neurons, that resulted in 87.7% accuracy.

-- USE Keras-Tuner to optimize layers, neurons and activation model to improve model accuracy
+- Use Keras-Tuner to optimize layers, neurons and activation model to improve model accuracy

 - This was the result after using Keras-Tuner to optimize the layers: